mbarison/ImageChallenge/README.md

 + Many links are broken, the program ignores them and writes them in the log file.
 + For brevity, all files are downloaded with the .jpg extension (even when they are not).
 This does not seem to be a problem for PIL, execpt in a few cases where I think the URL links to an HTML file.
 + All output files are PNG files.
 PIL does not write grayscale images to JPEG.
 I could convert back to RGB, but I don't know if this is in the scope of the exercise ;)
 + There are some URLs which use Chinese characters.
-So, if you want to use this program in Windows, you need to have Unicode set up in your shell using the command here below.
+So, if you want to use this program in Windows, you need to have Unicode set up in your shell using the command "CHCP 65001".
 I haven't tested it with Linux or Mac.
-> CHCP 65001

 ## The ImageManipulator class API
     ImageManipulator() : create an instance

-  ImageManipulator.set_input_dir(&lt;str&gt;)  : set the name of the input directory
+    ImageManipulator.set_input_dir(<str>)  : set the name of the input directory

-  ImageManipulator.set_output_dir(&lt;str&gt;) : set the name of the output directory
+    ImageManipulator.set_output_dir(<str>) : set the name of the output directory

-  ImageManipulator.set_filters(&lt;list&gt;)   : set list of filters (needs to be a list as input)
+    ImageManipulator.set_filters(<list>)   : set list of filters (needs to be a list as input)

-  ImageManipulator.add_filter(&lt;str&gt;)     : add single filter (needs to be a string as input)
+    ImageManipulator.add_filter(<str>)     : add single filter (needs to be a string as input)

     ImageManipulator.get_filters()         : returns list of filters

     ImageManipulator.clear_filters()       : remove all filters from list

     ImageManipulator.process_images()      : start processing the images